S-YOU/dpdk/README.md

 ## Explanation of Directories

-1. dpdkNimInc - DPDK Nim include files.
+1. src/dpdkNimInc - DPDK Nim include files.
 These are the Nim API to the C DPDK library.
 There is a file `dpdk.nim` which includes all necessary DPDK Nim files for your Nim DPDK project.

-2. rteErrorWrapper - There is a `rte_error_wrapper.nim` file in dpdkNimInc which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file rte_error_wrapper.a.
+2. src/rteErrorWrapper - There is a `rte_error_wrapper.nim` file in dpdkNimInc which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file rte_error_wrapper.a.
 This has the Nim prototype:

 	`proc get_rte_errno*(): cint {.importc, header: "rte_error_wrapper.h".}`

+3. src/extraCHdrs4Nim - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
+These are referenced by the files in `dpdkNimInc` using Nim pragmas.

-3. makeDPDKNim.sh - Bash script to save you time building a Nim DPDK project.
+4. makeDPDKNim.sh - Bash script to save you time building a Nim DPDK project.
 It is a copy of gcc switches used by the DPDK Makefiles.

-4. dpdkNimExamples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
+5. examples/dpdkNimExamples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
 Please look here to see how to call the Nim DPDK API.

-5. dpdkExamplesMod - Modified versions of the original DPDK C examples.
+6. examples/dpdkExamplesMod - Modified versions of the original DPDK C examples.
 This currently has the C rxtx_callbacks example modified to time the average packet latencies.

-6. extraCHdrs4Nim - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
-These are referenced by the files in `dpdkNimInc` using Nim pragmas.
+7. dpdk.nimble - file to be used by nimble. `nimble install dpdk' will install both C DPDK and Nim bindings. `nimble uninstall dpdk` will uninstall both C DPDK and Nim bindings.

+8. instC_DPDK.sh - bash script used by dpdk.nimble to automatically install the C DPDK library.

+9. uninstC_DPDK.sh - bash script used by dpdk.nimble to automatically uninstall the C DPDK library.

-7. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.
+9. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.

 ## Getting started